 In 2021 Salmon directed limited drama series The Pact, which tackled the fraught subject of euthanasia.
 Starring veteran performers Ian Mune and Irene Wood, it was nominated for six gongs at the 2022 NZ Television Awards, including for Best Drama.

-The same year, Salmon returned to Wellington to shoot all six episodes of After the Party, a psychological family drama centered around middle aged teacher Penny played by Robyn Malcolm (also series co-creator).
-The show attracted high ratings and screened on the ABC (Australia) and ITV (the United Kingdom).
-Spinoff writer Duncan Greive called it gritty, "beautifully shot", and New Zealand's "the most powerful TV drama" in years: "a dark, tense and highly provocative drama which will rattle uneasily around your mind for days".
+The same year, Salmon returned to Wellington to shoot all six episodes of After the Party, a psychological family drama centered around a middle aged teacher played by Robyn Malcolm (who also co-created the series).
+Attracting high ratings, the show screened on the ABC (Australia) and ITV (the United Kingdom).
+Spinoff writer Duncan Greive called it gritty, beautifully shot, and New Zealand's "the most powerful TV drama" in years: "a dark, tense and highly provocative drama which will rattle uneasily around your mind for days".

 Sources include